Twist of Lemon Wry-ku

 Maybe it really is a jungle out there.

-I've mentioned this before, but there seems to be no END to what the pampered class will do to protect themselves from the suburban jungles out there.
+There seems to be no END to what the pampered class will do to protect themselves from the suburban jungles out there.

 Today's commuters have heated-and chilled-leather seats, entertainment systems with satellite radio and TV, GPS guidance systems and more.
 Rear cameras have replaced mirrors.
 And you can't get a decent bumper sticker on the back bumper these days without screwing up your reverse radar.
-But no matter, we've all gone from bumper stickers to initialed ovals on our back windows.

-STill, nothing...
+Still, nothing...
 NO-THING comes close to evoking the suburban jungle like the armament you can slap on your SUV these days.
 Remember Daktari?!?
 Dr. Marsh Tracy.
 Careening across the African wild in his Jeep, treating the sick lions and beasts of the Wameru, and saving them from the ever-present poachers.
 This man feared naught.

 But by today's standards, Daktari was a sap.